-As the Lunar New Year draws nearer, the village of Quang Phu Cau, on the outskirts of Ha Noi, works franticallyto make fragrant incense sticks for the Tet festivities.
-In January, when production rages to meet the demand of the country and neighboring countries like China, India or Malaysia, the village produces tons of sticks and becomes itself magically colorfult, making ita must-seefor scenic landscapes lovers.
+As the Lunar New Year approaches, the village of Quang Phu Cau on the outskirts of Ha Noi works feverishly to produce fragrant incense sticks for the Tet celebrations.
+In January, when production ramps up to meet demand from the country and neighboring countries such as China, India, and Malaysia, the village produces tons of sticks and becomes magically colorful, making it a must-see for lovers of scenic landscapes.

-Incense is used for ancestor worship.
-It is the only way to communicate between the world of the living and the world of the dead.
-The smell of each batch of incense is adapted to the tastes of each region in which the sticks are sold.
+Ancestor worship involves the use of incense.
+It is the only means of communication between the living and the dead worlds.
+Each batch of incense is tailored to the tastes of the regions where the sticks are sold.

-Making incense is a laborious process where workers must first split the bamboo into splints, dry them, then introduce them into the machines to create sticks, before dyeing them.
+Making incense is a time-consuming process that requires workers to split the bamboo into splints, dry them, then feed them into machines to create sticks before dying them.

-The village of Quang Phu Cau or “Village of Incense” is located about 40 km from Ha Noi and is one of these 1000 villages specialized in a type of craft striving to preserve centuries of tradition and know-how.
+The village of Quang Phu Cau, also known as the “Village of Incense,” is about 40 kilometers from Ha Noi and is one of the 1000 villages specialized in craft striving to preserve centuries of tradition.